-Ms. XXXX's testimony provided support for MCPS's position that the Student could have made meaningful educational progress had she attended the [School 4] Learning Center for the 2015-2016 school year.
-Ms. XXXX's opinions concerned whether the Student's profile is within the range of students she typically sees at the [School 4] Learning Center.
+Ms. XXXX's testimony provided support for MCPS's position that the Student could have made appropriate academic and functional progress had she attended the [School 4] XXXX Center for the 2015-2016 school year.
+As recognized in Endrew F., "[a]ny review of an IEP must appreciate that the question is whether the IEP is reasonable, not whether the court regards it as ideal."
+Endrew F., 137 S.Ct. at 999, citing Rowley, 458 U.S. at 206-207.
+Ms. XXXX's opinions concerned whether the Student's profile is within the range of students she typically sees at the [School 4] XXXX Center, and this led her to a reasoned, "prospective judgment" that the Student would be able to make appropriate progress if she enrolled there.
+See Endrew F., 137 S.Ct. at 999, citing Rowley, 458 U.S. at 207.
 Ms. XXXX was present for most of the hearing and heard extensive testimony from both sides about the Student's educational background and issues.

-Thus, there was an adequate foundation for her opinions regarding the Student's fit as a student at the Learning Center.
+the XXXX Center.

 Further, Ms. XXXX's testimony convinced me that the tour of [School 4] that the Student's mother took in the summer of 2015 was not indicative of the atmosphere and instruction that the Student would have encountered at [School 4] had she attended for the 2015-2016 school year.
 The Student's mother visited when most teachers were gone for the summer, there were no students in the building, the floor was being replaced in the cafeteria, and there were a number of cleaning workers present.
 Tr. at 1952-53.
-A "screening room" previously used by a teacher was still in place during the mother's tour, and the mother was concerned that the screening room would be used as an inappropriate behavioral aid if the Student enrolled at the Learning Center.
-However, Ms. XXXX's testimony convinced me that the screening room was no longer a part of any of the classrooms at the Learning Center.
+A "screening room" previously used by a teacher was still in place during the mother's tour, and the mother was concerned that the screening room would be used as an inappropriate behavioral aid if the Student enrolled at the XXXX Center.
+However, Ms. XXXX's testimony convinced me that the screening room was no longer a part of any of the classrooms at the XXXX Center.
 Tr. at 1954.

-The Parents argued that the Learning Center was inappropriate because there were children with "various disability codes" and the IQs ranged from borderline to low average.
+The Parents argued that the XXXX Center was inappropriate because there were children with "various disability codes" and the IQs ranged from borderline to low average.
 Clos.
 Mem. at 39.
-The Parents further contended that there have been no studies to assess the effectiveness of the Learning Center.
+The Parents further contended that there have been no studies to assess the effectiveness of the XXXX Center.
 Id.
 Both of these arguments are misplaced because the proper inquiry in a case where a party is seeking reimbursement for a unilateral placement is whether the IEP proposal made by the Local Education Agency (here, MCPS) is appropriate for the individual student-not whether other students with other profiles have or have not experienced success in the past in the same school.
-As the Rowley case makes clear, the results of individual students to educational programming can vary greatly.
-458 U.S. at 202.
+As both Endrew F. and Rowley make clear, the results of individual students to educational programming can vary greatly.
+Endrew F., 137 S.Ct. at 999; quoting Rowley, 458 U.S. at 202 (the IDEA "requires participating States to educate a wide spectrum of handicapped children," and "the benefits obtainable by children at one end of the spectrum will differ dramatically from those obtainable by children at the other end, with infinite variations in between").